 This European strategy sets a new course for sustainable agriculture.
 To meet the challenges of the transition towards new practices and more sustainable crop protection measures, farmers and advisors need to feel confident and to get comprehensive support through information, knowledge exchange and training.

 Exchanges between projects and initiatives, including EIP-AGRI Operational Groups and Horizon 2020/Europe projects and key actors working in the field of sustainable plant protection, can provide important knowledge and innovations that help fulfil these needs in the process to reduce the use of chemical pesticides, and contribute to building innovative networks for cross-fertilisation.

-The overall aim of the workshop is to promote networking among Operational Groups (OGs) and other innovative projects and initiatives dealing with sustainable ways to reduce chemical pesticides in arable crops (cereals, oilseeds, legumes, potatoes, sugar beets).
-The workshop will create conditions for exchanging knowledge, as well as sharing innovative and inspirational practices to ensure greater uptake of non-chemical pest and disease control methods, and to support farmers and advisors on their way to a successful implementation of sustainable plant protection measures.
+The overall aim of the workshop was to promote networking among Operational Groups (OGs) and other innovative projects and initiatives dealing with sustainable ways to reduce chemical pesticides in arable crops (cereals, oilseeds, legumes, potatoes, sugar beets).
+The workshop created conditions for exchanging knowledge, as well as sharing innovative and inspirational practices to ensure greater uptake of non-chemical pest and disease control methods, and to support farmers and advisors on their way to a successful implementation of sustainable plant protection measures.

 Building and exchanging practical knowledge on innovative and alternative pest and disease management tools and strategies in arable crops (cereals, oilseeds, legumes, potatoes, sugar beets) including: